THE STORY OF PLAUDERE

 Developing Plaudere: The Prototypes

 From early 2020 to 2025, I created four different prototypes while working on the idea for Plaudere.
 At the beginning, Plaudere was more focused on live streaming.
-I planned to use open libraries and APIs (Application Programming Interfaces) like MySQL for the database, Node.js and Express for the server side (backend), and APIs like the Web Audio API, Media Recorder API, and Web Socket API to capture and send a stream in small parts to the audience.
+I planned to use open-source libraries like MongoDB for the database, Node.js and Express for the server, and APIs like the Web Audio, Media Recorder, and Web Socket APIs to capture and send a stream in small parts to the audience.
 The first two prototypes were SPAs (Single Page Applications), which I believed would make it easier to manage the entire streaming session.
 However, they turned out to be more complex.
-A single page requires managing the user interface through JavaScript, which left less capacity for handling media content such as audio and video.
+A single page requires managing the user interface with JavaScript, which left less capacity for handling media content like audio and video.

 The next prototypes used a more traditional website with multiple pages managed by an Express router and controller in Node.js.
 It used cookies to remember the session, a login with Google or Microsoft, a database (this time using MongoDB), and a background worker to do calculations.
 Even though I hosted it on Google Cloud using Google App Engine, I later preferred a specific hosting service called Railway.
 Finally, I launched the domain "Plaudere.com," and this is how the fourth prototype is moving forward.